matplotlib/matplotlib/README.rst

 * `Development <https://mail.python.org/mailman/listinfo/matplotlib-devel>`_
   mailing list: matplotlib-devel@python.org

-Gitter_ is for coordinating development and asking questions directly related to contributing to matplotlib.
+Gitter_ is for coordinating the development and asking questions directly related to contributing to matplotlib.